hashicorp/terraform/website/source/docs/providers/aws/r/sns_topic_subscription.html.markdown

 * `topic_arn` - The ARN of the topic the subscription belongs to
 * `protocol` - The protocol being used
 * `endpoint` - The full endpoint to send data to (SQS ARN, HTTP(S) URL, Application ARN, SMS number, etc.)
+* `arn` - The ARN of the subscription stored as a more user-friendly property